 The artwork is fantastic.
 If you haven’t seen The Oatmeal or have no idea what it is, I highly suggest you head on over and waste several hours reading his comics.
 They’re hilarious, grotesque, and very often mixes absurdity with a childlike wonder for the world (especially cats and dogs).
 It’s an odd combination but it works.

-Simple to learn, travels easily, and a clever mix of strategy and luck-of-the-draw
+- A clever mix of strategy and luck-of-the-draw

 The game does have a surprising amount strategy and a very simple ruleset, but underneath the simplicity and goofiness, you’ll find the need for some tactical maneuvering.